The Reusable Cup Aimed At Fixing The Massive Plastic Waste From Bubble Tea

 We really want to make it accessible for people.
 We want this cup to be available for people to buy and use.

 A bunch of places offer discounts, for example Buns and Boba offers 50 cents off if you bring your cup.
-One Zo and ShareTea give you a large for the size of a medium.
+One Zo give you a large for the size of a medium.
 Starbucks and Blenz will give you 10 cents off.
 This is not limited to our mug, you can bring your own cup!

 We’re not looking to make a profit.
 We just want to help people make little steps towards sustainability.